 The DVLA allows the tax class of vehicles over 40 years old to be changed to 'Historic', making them eligible for zero rate road tax.
 The cutoff date for this is set once a year, on January 1st, though the new status only applies from April 1st.
 This means that in 2018, a car will qualify if it was built before January 1st 1978, and can benefit from the zero rate from April 1st 2018.
 This is commonly referred to as 'tax exempt', but that's not strictly true; the car is still subject to the usual tax or SORN rules, but the tax has zero cost.
-As the LEBs are just approaching 40 years old, this is obviously of great interest to us.
+As the LEBs are now 40 years old, this is obviously of great interest to us.
 We're still finding our way with the rules and processes, so if you can add anything to our knowledge, please get in touch.

 From 2018, cars over 40 years old will also be exempt from MOT testing, unless they have been 'substantially changed'.
 LEB owners tend to keep their cars close to the original specification, so most of us can benefit from this.
 The idea behind the exemption is that classic cars are typically well looked after, and have lower MOT failure and accident rates than more recent cars.
 You'll still be able to submit your car voluntarily for testing, and that's probably a good idea if you have any doubts about your vehicle's condition.